konst8/Bodiless-JS/Development/Contributing.md

 - Artifacts (screenshots, video, logs)
 - Execution (version, OS, browser, important libraries)

-Anyone can create an issue in the Bodiless-JS project.
+Anyone can create an issue in the BodilessJS project.

 For features, the issue should clearly specify:
 - The high level description of the feature expressed as a user story